partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Snow White: Hohoho.
 A present for me?

-Queen: Indeed, I bequeath you this remarkable apple, good for your physical beauty and constitution.
+Queen: Just so, I bring you this enchanted apple.
+Very good for your figure, very good for losing weight.

 Snow White: What?
-Are you saying it can make me even MORE beautiful?
+So, you're saying it can make me even MORE beautiful?

-Queen: Indeed.
-This apple you hold in your hand can foster such beauty as will turn the very heads of angels in heaven.
+Queen: Just so.
+Such beauty that would turn the heads of the very angels in heaven!
+That is what the apple that you hold in your hand can give you.

 Snow White: And what do you call this apple?

-Queen: Indeed, it is known as the Heaven Offensive apple.
+Queen: Just so, it is known as the "Operation Paradise" apple.

 Snow White: You don't say?
 Well, I thank you!

 Queen: Hahaaa...

-The Queen's offensive had cunningly trapped Snow White.
-If you ate the apple the Queen gave Snow White, I don't know if you'd become any more beautiful, but you would certainly be seeing angels, for it was a poison apple.
+The enemy's operation had cunningly ensnared Snow White.
+If you ate it this apple, I don't know about becoming beautiful, but the angels in heaven would in fact turn towards you, for it was a poison apple!
 Without hesitation, Snow White took a huge bite of the apple.
 The poison hit her and before she could take another bite, Snow White was dead.

-And thus it was that the evil princess Snow White went to heaven.
+And thus it was that the evil princess Snow White went to heaven...
 And everyone else lived happily ever after.

 Judy: Huh, the last part did kinda seem like Snow White, but...